Archival & deletion

 Any version of a dataset can be deleted, as long as it is not the currently released version.
 Deleting this version will delete all metadata and data associated with it.

-version, this deletion is permanent and cannot be undone.
+If you delete an unreleased next version, this deletion is permanent and cannot be undone.
 If you delete a released version, there is a 7-day window within which the version can be undeleted, after which the deletion becomes permanent.

 If you are deleting versions to reduce storage costs, be aware that Redivis stores data efficiently across versions – the storage used by a particular record will be deleted only if it is unique to the deleted version (or, if deleting a series of versions, if that record doesn't exist in any non-deleted version).